archer-christ/aspic/README.md

 A plugin for local data on Presto:

-- read a variety of UTF-8 CSV formats
+- convert a variety of UTF-8 CSV formats to a binary format
+- parallelizable queries
-- with lazy field evaluation
+- lazy field evaluation
-- using mmapped I/O
+- LZ4 compression
-- automatic indexing to prune unnecessary sections
+- block-range indexing to skip unnecessary sections
-- truncated decoding of categorical fields
+- infer categorical fields to store repetitive data efficiently

 ## What?